PierreGode/MMM-ICA/README.md

 ![saldo](https://user-images.githubusercontent.com/8579922/223160998-5eef3106-1b55-4f2e-a614-35ed100a9227.png)

-Authentication
-you need to use basic authentication, information you can find here https://github.com/svendahlstrand/ica-api
+For Authentication you need to use basic authentication, information you can find here https://github.com/svendahlstrand/ica-api
 ## Sample Configuration

 ```